NIACCInnovWork/Workspace-Login-V2-docs/source/server_config.rst

 Server Configuration
 ====================

 The API server is written using Flask as a framework.
+All code related to the handling of http calls is in the `ws_login_flaskr` module.

 Configuration